-Olive oil is rich in Vitamin E and beta carotene as well and antioxidants and has been reportedly useful in the stimulation of new cell generation.
-The second most dominant oil in my soaps is coconut oil.
+Olive oil is rich in Vitamin E and beta carotene as well as antioxidants and has been reportedly useful in the stimulation of new cell generation.
+The second most dominant oil in our soaps is coconut oil.
 Coconut oil is packed with fatty acids and vitamin E, it has anti bacterial properties.
 It is very moisturizing to the skin and will cleanse without stripping the natural oils from the skin.
 It has been known to be beneficial to people with problem skin.

-Also included in the handmade soaps are a variety of clays which add benefits such as hydrating the skin, drawing out impurities, absorbs excess oils without drying, gentle skin exfoliator and detoxifying.
+Some other inclusions in the handmade soaps are a variety of clays which add benefits such as hydrating the skin, drawing out impurities, absorbs excess oils without drying, gentle skin exfoliator and detoxifying.
 These benefits depend on which clay is used my favourite is Kaolin, others I use is red, green and pink.

-Our Soy Candles are all handed poured by myself using eco friendly 100% natural biodegradable soy wax.
+Our Soy Candles are all handed poured by myself using eco-friendly 100% natural biodegradable soy wax.
 The melting point of the wax is 49 degrees so it is a lot safer to use because the wax is not hot enough to burn the skin.

 Soy permeates more fragrance in the air than other waxes, so you get a better scent throw.
-Soy wax does form a memory so it is best to burn your candle to the very edge of the container the first burn otherwise you may end up with a tunnelling effect down the centre of the candle.
+Soy wax does form a memory so it is best to burn your candle to the very edge of the container the first burn, otherwise you may end up with a tunnelling effect down the centre of the candle.
 The first burn should be about 1 hour per inch in diameter.